 While ransomware attacks have been carried out against companies of all sizes across all industries throughout the world, The State of Ransomware 2021 (an independent survey commissioned by endpoint and network security provider Sophos) suggests 37% of organizations – over a third of the 5,400 surveyed – were hit by ransomware last year.
 Organizations within the retail, education, and professional services sectors were hit hardest with ransomware attacks, with the IT, technology and telecom sector and energy, oil/gas, utilities sector close behind.

 It’s Not All Bad News

 Even while industries are being targeted there is some good news to come out of the report.
 While 37% of organizations reporting a ransomware attack is a high number, the good news is that it is a significant reduction on the previous year’s report, when 51% said they’d been impacted by ransomware.
 A big part of this can be attributed to organizations implementing more defenses to fight against ransomware at the source.

 How Can Using Antivirus for Amazon S3 Help In The Fight Against Ransomware?

-Implementing Antivirus for Amazon S3 provides your organization with a first line of defense against files infected with ransomware.
+Implementing Antivirus for Amazon S3 by Cloud Storage Security provides your organization with a first line of defense against files infected with ransomware.
 When a file is uploaded into an S3 bucket it can be scanned by Antivirus for Amazon S3 where it is checked for the latest virus signatures.

 If the file is safe you are able to continue using it.
 If it’s found to be infected then it is quarantined in a separate bucket for further review cutting off access to the file from the rest of your team.